Common Paymaster Reporting Not Permitted Under the Pennsylvania Unemployment Compensation Law

 Common paymaster reporting may result in significant penalties.
 Section 802.1 of the UC Law provides that any employer, agent of an employer or other person that “willfully reports…the wages of one or more employees on an unemployment compensation account other than the account of the employer under this act…” is subject to a penalty.
 The penalty can be as high as $10,000, and each employer and each calendar quarter for which wages are reported on the wrong account is the basis for a separate penalty.

-If you need help to correct a reporting error, please contact our Pittsburgh Field Accounting Service office at 412-565-5121.
+If you need help to correct a reporting error, please contact the UCTS Audit and Compliance Division at 412-565-5121.
+The phone message will be returned within 2 business days.